coshinen/blog/pages/quotes.md

 > * Sometimes it is the people no one imagines anything of who do the things
 > that no one can imagine.

-> J.K.
-Rowling, [Interview](https://jjmarsh.wordpress.com/2013/08/14/jk-rowling){:target="_blank"}:
-> * Print will never die.
-There's no substitute for the feel of an actual book.
-> I adore physically turning pages, and being able to underline passages and not
-> worrying about dropping them in the bath or running out of power.
-I also find
-> print books objects of beauty.

 > Severus Snape, Harry Potter AND THE DEATHLY HALLOWS PART 2:
 > * You've been raising him like a pig for slaughter.